open-web-academy/ToDoList-Tutorial-CORE/README.md

 2. In the path src/contractABI we must copy the abi of our smart contract in the case of making modifications, this information will be obtained from contract/artifacts/contracts/TodoList.json.

-3. Once the smart contract is deployed, it is necessary to copy the address and replace it in each of the components where we make calls to the contract, in this case in ...
+3. Once the smart contract is deployed, it is necessary to copy the address and replace it in each of the components where we make calls to the contract, in this case in src/components/New.tsx and src/components/Get.tsx.

 4. To test if things are working fine, run the application by using the following command.
 This will serve applciation with hot reload feature at [http://localhost:5173](http://localhost:5173/)